midnightntwrk/midnight-architecture/consensus/risk-modeling/src/perf_models/README.md

 ## Abstract
 This document provides an overview of a Python-based simulation designed to model and analyze the queuing behavior within a blockchain network context.
 The simulation leverages a discrete-event simulation library (CIW) and visual analytics (Matplotlib) to study key performance metrics such as queue waiting times, system (sojourn) times, and node utilization under varying load conditions.

+The simulation is structured as a tandem queuing network with three sequential nodes.
+In such a system, jobs (in this case, representing various stages of blockchain transactions or blocks) pass through each service stage one after the other.

+While the simulation encapsulates the essence of a tandem queuing network by having each job flow serially through three nodes, it also extends traditional tandem queue analysis by incorporating cycle-based metrics and detailed performance tracking.
+This provides a richer insight into the overall behavior of the blockchain system under varying load conditions.

+Here’s how the simulation embodies this concept:

+1. **Sequential Processing:**
+   The simulation organizes the process into three distinct stages:
+   - **Node 1 (Block Proposal):** Handles the initiation of a block proposal.
+   - **Node 2 (Block Import):** Manages the import and preliminary processing of the block.
+   - **Node 3 (Transaction Processing):** Takes care of the transaction details in a more rapid service phase.

+   In a tandem queuing network, the output (or the job) leaving one node immediately becomes the input for the next node, which is exactly how this simulation is designed.

+2. **Distinct Service Time Distributions:**
+   Each node has its own service time distribution that reflects the unique operational characteristics at that stage.
+This differentiation helps to accurately model the effects of delays and bottlenecks across the entire process, which is a common approach when analyzing tandem queues in queuing theory.

+3. **Regeneration Events and Cycle Segmentation:**
+   Although the network functions sequentially (i.e., tandem), it introduces regeneration events that help differentiate between processing cycles.
+These events further refine the simulation by resetting or recording significant milestones in the processing chain, adding an extra layer of analysis to the tandem structure.

 ---

 ## Purpose